PawanRamaMali/ML-Lifecycle-Dashboard/README.md

 Machine Learning Lifecycle Dashboard displays the entire Machine Learning Lifecycle in a Dashboard

+## Shortcomings of ad-hoc Machine Learning model development

+Doing ML model development without a management framework gets very complicated.
+To name just a few challenges:

+* No record of experiments: In an organization, multiple colleagues are likely to be working on the same problem, and they might be running their own set of experiments.

+* In such a scenario, making sure that duplicate work is not being done is essential but hard to implement.

+* For example, colleague A might want to try something out which has already been tried out by colleague B; but he has no way of knowing that, so he has to run the experiment himself.
+This should be avoided.

+* Insights lost along the way: In a rapid iterative experimentation phase, an insight generated in an earlier experiment might be lost when the researcher moves on to the next iterations of that model.

+* A solution would be to keep detailed notes manually, but no one does that just because it’s manual and requires a ton of effort.

+* Difficult to reproduce results: Reproducing a particular experiment becomes problematic as that would require storing the model code along with the hyperparameters and the dataset manually, for each and every iteration of the model.
+This requires a ton of effort, so in practice, no one does it.

+*  Cannot search for or query models: Once a lot of experiments have been done, querying the past models would be a vital source of information and insights, but without solid version control and metadata tracking system, this becomes nearly impossible.

+* Difficult to collaborate: Once a candidate model has been developed and is up for review, how would the reviewer effectively review the model?

+This problem becomes progressively more challenging as the team size grows.
+Issue trackers, JIRA boards, pull requests are useful tools designed to solve this problem in the realm of software development, but we need something analogous to that for ML model development too.

 ## What is the Machine Learning Life Cycle?

 The machine learning life cycle is the cyclical process that data science projects follow.